This schedule is subject to change.

 When working toward achieving equity in the workplace, change needs come from the top down AND the bottom up.
 The success rate of a culture change is higher when both occur.
 From an HR practitioner standpoint, the ability to lead change begins with initiating both of these culture shifts simultaneously.
-Continuing the conversation from the 2016 HR Summit, we will share approaches to shifting organizational culture using challenges and successes from our institutions in a facilitated discussion.
+Continuing the conversation from the 2016 HR Summit, we will share approaches to shifting organizational culture using challenges and successes from our institutions in a facilitated discussion with Charles Story, President of ECS Group.
 We will focus on influencing and managing senior leadership throughout the change management process as well as on mobilizing all staff to participate in the process. .

 Removing subjectivity from performance management is near impossible given the universality of unconscious bias, which we learned about in the 2016 HR Summit.
 This raises the question, are there even ways to minimize bias within your own performance management process?
-This session will examine a case study in which a performance tool was created to minimize the impact of bias on performance management.
+Allyson Dylan Robinson, Senior Consultant at Cook Ross, will examine a case study in which a performance tool was created to minimize the impact of bias on performance management.
 We will share the study’s results and impart lessons learned that you can apply to your own performance management process.